 Although a financial institution determines the loan terms, the title loan process is similar to payday loans as you need to repay them within 30 days.
 However, They do not accept partial payments, you have to make a single lump-sum payment once your repayment deadline comes.

 The title loan lender requires you to repay the entire loan requested and any interest and fees.
-Notably, most title loan companies charge a monthly fee of roughly 25% of the loan amount, which when calculated translates to an annual percentage rate (APR) of nearly 300%!
+Notably, most title loan companies charge a monthly fee of roughly 25% of the loan amount, which, when calculated, translates to an annual percentage rate (APR) of nearly 300%!

 Here is where title loans become problematic.
-The fact that your vehicle serves as the collateral means you can lose it should you fail to repay the loan in time.
+The fact that your vehicle serves as collateral means you can lose it should you fail to repay the loan in time.
 Therefore, it is sensible always to pay these loan costs on time to avoid losing your asset.

 How Much Can People Borrow?